TheRealSheBoss/COVID-19-MODELLING/README.md

     *Program functionality/tasks you can ask it to do:*
 Program will give you the following options:
-Type G for graph function, I for variable information, A for AI modelling, E for eda(Exploratory Data Analysis) or type stop to quit the program
+Type G for graph function, I for variable information, A for AI modelling, E for eda(Exploratory Data Analysis), S for Simulation, or type stop to quit the program.
+Note that this instruction is case sensitive.
+A while loop would run until the correct options are inputed.

 Keep entering inputs relevant to task you want to perform (e.g. A for AI modelling)